Bimey/bimeys-bit-games/README.md

 # bimeys-bit-games
-bimeys-bit-games is a collection of games and program made by @bimey
+bimeys-bit-games is a collection of games and programs made by @bimey
+## Hope you enjoy!!